-Disclaimer: as we only rate fashion brands at present, the following companies have not been officially rated by Good On You, so we cannot guarantee their ethics credibility for people, the planet, and animals.
-However, we want to do our part in reducing the stigma around menstruation and highlight initiatives and products that help so many people around the world, so we encourage you to look into them all the same!
+Disclaimer: as we only rate fashion brands at present, some of the following companies have not been officially rated by Good On You, so we cannot guarantee their ethics credibility for people, the planet, and animals.
+However, we want to do our part in reducing the stigma around menstruation and highlight initiatives and products that help so many people around the world, so we encourage you to look into them all the same.

-ModiBodi encourages you to “find the right flow for your bodi”!
+ModiBodi encourages you to “find the right flow for your bodi”.
 As everyone menstruates differently, we love this approach to both an ecological and empowering understanding of your period.
 Listen to your body and find the right pair for you—for feeling “safe, sassy and sustainable all day“.
-ModiBodi also has a period-proof swimwear range!
+ModiBodi also has a period-proof swimwear range.

-With the motto “The time for progress is now“, this Canadian brand wants to revolutionise the life of menstruating people with their nixit cup that lasts up to 12 hours (yup, you heard right!).
+With the motto “The time for progress is now“, this Canadian brand wants to revolutionise the life of menstruating people with their nixit cup that lasts up to 12 hours (yup, you heard right).
 Its unique shape makes it easier to insert and remove than other menstrual cups, and it is also registered by the Vegan Society.
 Try it out and make sure your period is leaving an even smaller footprint on this planet.

 Speaking of menstrual cups, we couldn’t help but think about another brand making the world a better place with every single sale.
 Ruby Cup works with the concept ‘Buy One, Give One‘, meaning that with every single cup purchased, you can change someone’s life by making their period safer and healthier.
 While thinking ecologically, you can also make a huge difference for the sexual health of others around the planet.

 What’s better than a cup that not only helps you but helps others as well?
 Cora’s menstrual cup is made of medical-grade silicone, comes in two sizes, and provides up to twelve hours of leak protection for your peace of mind.
-Even better, with every purchase you make, pads and health education are provided to a girl in need.
+Even better, with every purchase you make, pads and health education are provided to someone in need.

 Eco Pads & Tampons